NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          See `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
   .. [#] If HeatingAirflowCFM not provided, defaults to 240 cfm/ton.
-  .. [#] If AirflowDefectRatio is not zero, HeatingAirflowCFM is the same as InstalledAirflow in the above equation.

 .. _hvac_heating_wall_furnace: